The Primary Outreach (DSPL4) team

 We aim to provide short term intervention to facilitate long term change.

-By providing early intervention for pupils with emotional and behavioural difficulties and support for our colleagues in schools, we aim to reduce the need for fixed term and permanent exclusion.
+By providing early intervention for primary aged pupils with emotional and behavioural difficulties and support for our colleagues in schools, we aim to reduce the need for fixed term and permanent exclusion.

 The Primary Outreach (DSPL3) team